New & Upcoming Releases

 Keeseville, Ausable Chasm & Lake Champlain Railroad: Adirondack Mountain Gateway (by James R. Jones)

 The colorful 5.6-mile Keeseville, Ausable Chasm & Lake Champlain Railroad hauled several U.S. Presidents, was featured in Silent Film Era serials, and moved heavy granite cornerstones for famous landmarks from 1890 to 1924.
 For a time, nearly 50,000 annual passengers rode its standard-gauge rails over a spectacular 158-foot-high cantilever bridge above Ausable Chasm.
 Join us for a memorable journey from Burlington, Vermont's waterfront, across the Lake, to the New York's Ausable River Valley.
 Filmmaker and author, James R. "Jim" Jones presents a meticulously researched, 184-page chronicle on the life and times of Lake Champlain navigation, the "Grand Canyon of the East," Adirondack hotels and industry, two railroads- KAC&LC and D&H, and the region's highway development.
 Signed, numbered copies of this quality 8-1/2" x 11" perfect-bound book retail at $39.95.
-Get yours, at this PRE-PUBLICATION OFFER, for only $29.95 with free U.S. MEDIA MAIL shipping!
+Get yours today for only $29.95 with free U.S. MEDIA MAIL shipping!
 Don't snooze and lose.
-Ships about mid-August.
 ISBN: 978-0-578-53839-6

 Keeseville, Ausable Chasm & Lake Champlain Railroad: Adirondack Mountain Gateway (TT-060)